|Starting Salary:||£15,000 -£36,000 (once qualified)|

 |Qualification:||NVQ or a Standard depending on the Apprenticeship|

 Engineers design and build the things that make our world go round.
 Everything, from aeroplanes to buildings, comes back to engineering.
-This hugely diverse field can be divided into several sub-categories: aerospace, automotive, metals, electrical equipment, electronics, marine maintenance, and mechanical engineering.
+This hugely diverse field can be divided into several sub-categories: aerospace, automotive, metals, electrical equipment, electronics, and mechanical engineering.
 This Apprenticeship covers a range of job roles in these sub-categories.

 On this Apprenticeship, the sort of work you’ll be doing will depend on your employer.
-Generally, engineering apprentices will learn to take on an operator role in a certain area of engineering.
+Generally, engineering Apprentices will learn to take on an operator role in a certain area of engineering.
 This could involve anything from assembling car engines to installing telecommunications systems.
 Most duties will involve the maintenance of equipment and machinery.